Multiracial people: India

+Ancient India

+The people of the Indian subcontinent have a diverse genetic pool, being composed of South Asian hunter-gatherers, Neolithic Iranians, and Western Steppe Herders.
+This makes up the genome of modern-day Indians and varies from caste and region.

+Modern India

 Henry Louis Vivian Derozio, a radical thinker and educator, was of Indian and European background.

 Prior to colonization, the peoples of India had a long history of trade and other interaction with other peoples.
 More recently a Eurasian mix developed during the Colonial period, beginning with the French, Dutch, Portuguese and other European traders and merchants, including British.
 Such interaction continued during the British Rule in India, although it lessened as British families settled in the country.
 The estimated population of Anglo-Indians, the term for these Eurasians, is 600,000 worldwide, with the majority living in India and the UK.

 Article 366(2) of the Indian Constitution defines Anglo-Indian as: (2) an Anglo-Indian means a person whose father or any of whose other male progenitors in the male line is or was of European descent but who is domiciled within the territory of India and is or was born within such territory of parents habitually resident therein and not established there for temporary purposes only;

-Goans are an assimilation of Indo-Aryan, Eurasian, and Luso-Asian ancestries.
-Many have Portuguese ancestors, as they had considerable influence in Goa for over 450 years.
-Many Goans have traced family trees to find Portuguese ancestors from hundreds of years ago.
-Some Goans today identify as Portuguese-Goan as they have much Portuguese ancestry and Portuguese surnames.